8 Signs of a Good Doctor – They Always Have Patience!

 8 Signs of a Good Doctor

-Note: I’m assuming you’ve already done all the normal checks of your doctor’s prices, qualifications and experience – this checklist is more about the things that aren’t so obvious.
+Note: I’m assuming you’ve done all the normal checks of your doctor’s prices, qualifications, online reviews and experience – this checklist is about the things that aren’t so obvious.

 Tip: When you book in with a doctor, ask the receptionist how long their average appointments are.
 15 or 30 minutes is reasonable, under 15 minutes seems rushed to me.
-I also ask if they run on time – if they say ‘usually, but they’ll take longer if needed’ I see this as a positive.
+I also ask if they run on time – if they say ‘usually, but they’ll take longer if needed’ I see this as a positive!
+The doctor who saved my life from anorexia always ran late, she also does incredibly crucial work for humanity.

-2) They always have patients (yes, that’s a pun).
-I prefer doctors who take bookings, and have patients who seem like me (well-informed and assertive).
+2) They have patients (yes, that’s a pun).
+I prefer doctors who take bookings, and have patients who seem like me (well-informed and assertive – people who ask questions).
 As someone who runs a business with a waitlist, I know that good things are worth the suspense (and cost).
-I also like GPs who offer emergency consults (e.g. by Skype) because I’m a mum.
+I also like GPs who offer emergency consults (e.g. by phone) because I’m a mum.

 Tip: Chat to other patients in the waiting room if you can.
 You could ask if they’ve seen the doctor before, and if he/ she was helpful.
+Check out online or even Facebook reviews.
 This can give you an idea if the doctor has loyal clients or is a ‘churn-and-burn personality.

 3) They look you in the eye.
 In Chinese medicine they say that clear eyes mean a radiant heart.
 As I wrote in my post on face reading, tired eyes are a warning sign.
-They indicate that someone is living out of sync with nature, e.g. staying up late or eating unsuitable foods (dark circles), feeling inflamed (red eyes), irritated (watery/ allergic eyes) or jaundiced (yellow eyes).
-The eye and brain are sensitive to hypoxia (oxygen deprivation), so a lack of fresh air (and ideas?) shows up here first.
-I’m not saying your doctor needs to look like a supermodel, but a calm, clear gaze is important.
-Steady, kind people have steady, kind eyes.
+They indicate that someone is out of sync with nature, e.g. staying up late or eating unsuitable foods (dark circles), feeling inflamed (red eyes), irritated (watery/ allergic eyes) or jaundiced (yellow eyes).
+The eye and brain are sensitive to hypoxia (oxygen deprivation), so a lack of fresh air (and ideas?) shows up here.
+I’m not saying your doctor needs to look like a supermodel, but a calm, clear gaze helps to build up trust.

-Tip: Allowing for cultural exceptions (Indigenous Australian and some Asian cultures look down a lot), your doctor should look at you when talking, not hide behind a computer.
+Tip: Allowing for cultural exceptions (Indigenous Australian and some Asian cultures look down a lot) and neurodiversity (autistic people may avoid eye contact), your doctor should look at you when talking, not hide behind a computer.
 This shows honesty, and is important if they’re diagnosing a child.
 Kids know when people are talking to them vs at them and it can set up a resistance to doctors and medicine in general.
 Make eye contact with your doctor when you walk in, to let them know you are present and ‘in your power’.

-4) They expect questions, and offer alternatives.
+4) They welcome questions, and offer alternatives.
 Anyone with half a brain knows there are few absolutes in life.
 I know people who were told they would never have kids/ get better/ live past six months of a diagnosis, who went on to prove their clinicians wrong.
 Doctors work with probabilities, and there are always exceptions to the rule.
-Good GPs check if their patients have questions, and will give you the pros and cons of each solution.
-They’re also open to other treatments (I love acupuncture, chiropractic work, flower essences, etc.)
+Good GPs check if their patients have concerns, and give you the pros and cons of each solution.
+They’re also open to other treatments (I love acupuncture, naturopathy, chiro, flower essences, etc.)

-If you meet a doctor who says ‘I’m the only one you can trust’, ‘this is the only thing that will work’, or ‘I know better than you’, run!
+If you meet a doctor who says ‘I’m the only one you can trust’, ‘this is the only treatment’ or ‘I know more than you’, run!
 Absolute power corrupts.
 A doctor who treats you like meat might fix your pain (temporarily), but they will also dent your spirit, and create codependency.
 You’ve lived in your body since birth, whereas they’ve only known you briefly.
-The lifetime owner of a car will know its quirks better than a mechanic who’s never opened the bonnet.
+The lifetime owner of a car will know its quirks better than a mechanic who’s barely opened the bonnet.

 Tip: Feel free to bring questions to an appointment, even if they’re from an internet search.
 Even doctors use Google sometimes*.
 Don’t feel guilty for asking them, it’s self-responsibility.
-Even if the doctor seems restless, stay in the room until you feel your queries have been addressed – after all you are paying them for a service. *I once saw a doctor, who Googled my question about Down’s Syndrome risk in mothers over 35 (!)
-She was a bit rough in the physical exams, so for this and a few reasons I didn’t go back.
+Even if the doctor seems rushed, stay until you feel your queries have been addressed – you are paying them for a service. *I once saw a doctor, who Googled my question about Down’s Syndrome risk in mothers over 35 (!)
+She was also rough in the physical exams, so I didn’t go back.

-5) They can handle conflict.
+5) They can handle conflict maturely.
 Life is like a meal.
 You have an idea, cook it up, enjoy it and then need to wash the dishes.
 Disagreeing with someone is like washing dishes – it should be done promptly so you don’t have to deal with ‘dirty’ feelings later.
-I believe that, a good healer isn’t threatened by clever patients.
+A good healer isn’t threatened by empowered patients.
 A master doesn’t suppress their followers.
 They know that wisdom can’t be stolen, only shared.
 It’s the same with doctors – a good one encourages you to speak up, is open-minded and willing to disagree on some points.

 Tip: According to a study reported by Reader’s Digest, the average patient speaks for 12 seconds before their doctor interrupts them.
 Observe whether your doctor lets you finish talking before offering their opinion.
 If you need to, ask them to give you a chance to explain your situation, so they have the full picture.